Woman fatally shoots boyfriend in YouTube stunt

 She has been charged with second degree manslaughter.
 CNN has not been able to reach the public defender assigned to Perez for comment.

 "They were in love.
 They loved each other.
 It was just a prank gone wrong," Ruiz's aunt, Claudia Ruiz, told CNN affiliate KVLY.
-"It shouldn't of happened like this.
+"It shouldn't have happened like this.
 It shouldn't have happened at all."
 The couple had one child and were expecting their second together, his aunt told the news station.

 He thought the book would stop the bullet

 Perez told police that her boyfriend wanted to make a YouTube video of her shooting a book and had been talking about it for awhile.
-He held the book up to his chest and convinced Perez to shot at him, believing the book would stop the bullet.
+He held the book up to his chest and convinced Perez to shoot at him, believing the book would stop the bullet.

 Perez told police that Pedro convinced her it was a safe stunt by showing her a different book he had previously shot where the bullet did not go all the way through, according to the arrest report.
 He set up two cameras to film the whole thing, hoping a video of the dangerous stunt would go viral.